Hopac/Hopac/Docs/Core.md

 ## Core (minimal subset) of Hopac

+For practical reasons (performance and convenience), Hopac has a relatively large [API](http://hopac.github.io/Hopac/Hopac.html).
+This document tries to capture and describe a *minimal subset* of Hopac that could be used to implement *everything* else.
+Note that for just understanding the main ideas, an even smaller subset should suffice, but then there would be some important semantics that could not be implemented precisely.

 ```fs
 type Job<'x> = class end
 val ( >>= ): Job<'x> -> ('x -> #Job<'y>) -> Job<'y>